 Classes of controllers

-The proportional-integral-derivative (PID) controller takes the form:
+Proportional-integral-derivative (PID) controller take the form: